Welcome to Photography Class!

 - Students engage in hands-on practice sessions to learn about lenses, portrait and product lighting, and camera modes and manual digital camera settings.

 Genius hour is a movement that allows students to explore their own passions and encourages creativity in the classroom.
 It provides students a choice in what they learn during a set period of time during school.
 Another name for Genius Hour is "20% time."
-Students should plan to spend a minimum of 24 hours to complete this project.
-They will be given a set period of time per week to work on their passion project in class.
+Students will be given a set period of time per week to work on their passion project in class.
 They will also be expected to work on their passion project outside of the class block.
 (Students can do it here after school, at home, or in another location necessary for completing the project.)

 - Enrichment Projects (Extra Credit)